Marlex31/vocab-qt/issues.md

 transfer clear_selection to utility file

-scroll to new item
+scroll to new item - SOLVED -

 sync selection between columns

 selected item edit shortcut

-when editing (last) item, next col counter part is edited too :(
+when editing item, next col counter part is edited too - SOLVED -

+the add field has only one option, add more or merge it

+remember size on exit in config file - SOLVED -